Invoking iperf3

 stream.
 You can also add a '/' and a number to the bitrate

 specifier.
 This is called "burst mode".
-It will send the given
+It will perform the

-number of packets without pausing, even if that temporarily ex-
+given number of sends without pausing, even if that temporarily

 trate to 0 will disable bitrate limits (particularly useful for